HGustavs/LenaSYS/README.md

 5. Here you need to build a few images and containers.
 To do this, run the following command for Windows: `docker-compose up --build` or macOS: `docker compose up --build`.
-NOTE: Docker desktop must be open and running, otherwise this command will result in an error and won't work.
+NOTE: You must keep Docker desktop open and running, otherwise this command will result in an error and won't work.
 <img src="Shared/Documentation/docker_images/terminal4.png" width="512">

 6. Docker has finished building images and containers when the terminal stops printing output or/and displays a blue apache-php name.
 NOTE: Do not close the terminal while docker is running, otherwise the containers will shut down.